 Comfort and Fit

 A proper fit — and the comfort that comes with it — can be difficult to achieve because everyone's body is different, and what might be comfortable for one person may not be for another.
 We ensured that every bra was tested by various body types performing various exercises.
-During our testing for this metric, we paid particular attention to chaffing, pinching, spilling, the softness of the fabric, and whether or not each bra was true to size.
-The softest fabrics help mitigate any chaffing, and the fit affects whether or not there is pinching and spilling.
+During our testing for this metric, we paid particular attention to chafing, pinching, spilling, the softness of the fabric, and whether or not each bra was true to size.
+The softest fabrics help mitigate any chafing, and the fit affects whether or not there is pinching and spilling.

 The Vuori Elevation is unimaginably soft, made of 86% polyester and 14% elastane.
 The thick rib band and multiple crisscross shoulder straps help distribute weight evenly across the chest and shoulders, and the extreme stretch also helps mitigate any pinching or spilling.

 Both Girlfriend Collective bras, the Topanga and Paloma, have a few things in common.
 The 79% recycled polyethylene tetraphyte (RPET or recycled plastic bottles) and 21% spandex material is soft to the touch, and the unique rib band fits snugly without pinching.
-The sizing is very inclusive, but if you are in between sizes, we recommend sizing down if you prefer your bras tight and sizing up if you prefer less constriction.
+The sizing is very inclusive, but if you are in-between sizes, we recommend sizing down if you prefer your bras tight and sizing up if you prefer less constriction.
 Luckily, Girlfriend Collective's return/exchange process is very simple if you have to guess and check.
-The high neck Topanga also offers adjustable shoulder straps, which gives it a leg up in the fit department.
+The high-neck Topanga also offers adjustable shoulder straps, which gives it a leg up in the fit department.
 The Paloma falls slightly behind the Topanga due to its lack of adjustability but is still a very comfortable sports bra.

-Another high performer in this metric is the Lululemon Alignment Racerback.
-This sports bra is very stretchy, which helps fight against pinching, while the silky smooth material helps mitigate chaffing.
+Another high performer in this metric is the Lululemon In Alignment Racerback.
+This sports bra is very stretchy, which helps fight against pinching, while the silky smooth material helps mitigate chafing.
 It moves with the body, is very breathable, and offers decently inclusive sizing.
 The lower coverage is not for everyone, as larger breasts tend to spill a little, but this is a great choice for those who want to bare a little more skin.

 Sports bras offer support from encapsulation, compression, or a combination of the two.
 Encapsulation bras use individual cups and generally stiffer material to support each breast separately.
 Many encapsulation bras offer a higher level of adjustability, but not all.
-They work nicely for larger breasted folk and give the chest a more natural shape than compression bras.
+They work nicely for larger-breasted folk and give the chest a more natural shape than compression bras.
 Sports bras that rely on compression for support smoosh the breasts in a way that restricts them from moving during exercising.
 Beyond these two components, we paid attention to stretch and coverage during our support testing.
 We tested each bra out on various body types during a plethora of different exercises.
 We put each bra to the bounce test by completing high-intensity interval training exercises like burpees, jumping jacks, and jump squats.
 We went on runs, hikes, and even got inverted to ensure that each sports bra could properly support each chest.